AbdelrahmanRadwan/object-detection/README.md

-# Shape Recognition Challenge
+# Shape Recognition

-## Deadline
-You have 48 hours to solve this challenge (from the time you received this document).
-Please keep in mind that a solution to this problem can be implemented in a handful of hours but the idea is to give you extra time in case you want to go further.

 ## Goal
 The goal is to implement an algorithm to recognise and count the number of occurrence of three different shapes (i.e. square, circle, triangle) in a given image.

-Your algorithm must take an image path as input:
+The algorithm takes an image path as input:
 ```
 cool_algorithm.py <image path string>
 ```